 Ohio Fairness Act

-The Ohio Fairness Act adds sexual orientation and gender identity or expression to the laws that make discrimination illegal in Ohio.
+The Ohio Fairness Act clarifies in Ohio law that discrimination based on a person’s sexual orientation or gender identity or expression is illegal in Ohio.

 That’s right––in most parts of Ohio, it’s still legal to discriminate against LGBTQ people.